psudocypher/facial-landmarks-detection/README.md

 python "face landmark detection.py"
 ```

-if you don't have dlib and cv2 packages on your computer, install them by :
+if you don't have dlib and cv2 packages installed on your computer, install them by writing these commands in terminal :
 ```
 pip install dlib
 ```